gitlen1/Python_labb/database_and_python/README.md

-project: develop a database solution
+# project: Develop a database solution

 Our customer have commissioned us to develop a solution for their need to save data from their applications.
 The applications they use are mostly written in python, so we've decided to write a python library for them to address the issue of writing and reading application data to disk.